All Fours (a.k.a. Seven Up)

 That’s Jenny Jenny—but the game mechanic of face cards serving as currency is interesting and gives a glimmer of something more under the surface of this game.
 With some tinkering, this could become a real cutthroat game of capitalism in action.
 If you’re beyond the stage of your life where vanilla Jenny Jenny catches your fancy, try dreaming up some more interesting rules for it and let us know what you come up with.

-In May, we shared the rules of Cash, also known as Kemps or Kent.
-Now, we’re going to take a deeper look at the signals used in the game, where the majority of the game’s opportunities for strategy are found.
+In the card game Cash, also known as Kemps or Kent, the majority of the game’s opportunities for strategy are found in the signals used in the game.
 The most important rule in choosing a signal is to choose something that works for your partnership!
 Not all players notice or react well to the same same thing, so get to know your partner and learn what works and what doesn’t.

 Keep in mind that part of a successful Cash game is fooling your opponents.
 Turn the pitfalls mentioned here around on your opponents—watch them to see if they are committing these errors, or commit them yourself with a phony signal to trick your opponent into calling “Counter cash!”